-This program is intended to help households remove large, woody fuels that increase the risk and impacts of wildfire.
+This program helps households remove large, woody fuels that increase the risk and impacts of wildfire.
 Eligible materials include tree branches and trunks up to 6” in diameter.
+And the best part – you get to keep the chips!
+That’s right, we’ll leave freshly cut wood chips right on your property for use in mulch and landscaping.

-Materials that cannot be chipped: dirt, metal, nails, barbed wire, garbage, rocks, grass, leaves, vines, lumber; arundo, bamboo, palm fronds, and soft vegetation such as cacti or vegetable plants.
+Materials that cannot be chipped: dirt, metal, nails, barbed wire, garbage, rocks, grass, leaves, vines, lumber, and soft vegetation such as cacti or vegetable plants.
 (Leaf piles cannot be chipped, but branches with leaves are accepted.)

 How Curbside Chipping Works